Coffin corner (aerodynamics): Consequences

-When an aircraft slows to below its stall speed, it is unable to generate enough lift in order to cancel out the forces that act on the aircraft (such as weight and centripetal force).
+When an aircraft slows to below its stall speed, it is unable to generate enough lift to overcome aircraft weight.
 This will cause the aircraft to drop in altitude.
 The drop in altitude may cause the pilot to increase the angle of attack by pulling back on the stick, because normally increasing the angle of attack puts the aircraft in a climb.
 However, when the wing exceeds its critical angle of attack, an increase in angle of attack will lead to a loss of lift and a further loss of airspeed – the wing stalls.
 The reason why the wing stalls when it exceeds its critical angle of attack is that the airflow over the top of the wing separates.

 When the airplane exceeds its critical Mach number (such as during stall prevention or recovery), then drag increases or Mach tuck occurs, which can cause the aircraft to upset, lose control, and lose altitude.
 In either case, as the airplane falls, it could gain speed and then structural failure could occur, typically due to excessive g forces during the pullout phase of the recovery.

 As an airplane approaches its coffin corner, the margin between stall speed and critical Mach number becomes smaller and smaller.
 Small changes could put one wing or the other above or below the limits.
 For instance, a turn causes the inner wing to have a lower airspeed, and the outer wing, a higher airspeed.
 The aircraft could exceed both limits at once.
 Or, turbulence could cause the airspeed to change suddenly, to beyond the limits.
-Some aircraft, such as the Lockheed U-2, routinely operate in the "coffin corner".
+Some aircraft, such as the Lockheed U-2, routinely operate in the coffin corner.
 In the case of the U-2, the aircraft was equipped with an autopilot, though it was unreliable.
-The U-2's speed margin, at high altitude, between 1-G stall warning buffet and Mach buffet can be as small as 5 knots.
+The U-2's speed margin, at high altitude, between 1-g stall warning buffet and Mach buffet can be as small as 5 knots.

 Aircraft capable of flying close to their critical Mach number usually carry a machmeter, an instrument which indicates speed in Mach number terms.
 As part of certifying aircraft in the United States of America, the Federal Aviation Administration (FAA) certifies a maximum operational velocity in terms of Mach number, or MMO.

 Following a series of crashes of high performance aircraft operating at high altitudes to which no definite cause could be attributed, as the aircraft involved suffered near total destruction, the FAA published an Advisory Circular establishing guidelines for improved aircrew training in high altitude operations in high performance aircraft.
 The circular includes a comprehensive explanation of aerodynamic effects of, and operations near coffin corner.

 Due to the effects of greater Mach number at high-altitude flight, the expected flight characteristics of a given configuration can change significantly.
 This was pointed out by a report describing the effect of ice crystals on pitot-tube airspeed indications at high altitude: